When clearing snow and ice from paths and pavements:

 - ensure piles of shovelled snow don’t block paths or drains

-- don’t use salt from salting bins on paths - it's for keeping roads clear
+- you can use salt from public salting bins (grit bins) on paths

 - don't use water to melt snow as it may refreeze and turn to ice, increasing the risk of injury